Core Module Information

 Description of module content:

-The aim of this module is to provide an understanding of the theoretical underpinnings and practical implications of international approaches to employment.
+The aim of this module is to provide an understanding of the practical, ethical and theoretical implications of international approaches to employment.
 The module begins by defining and evaluating models of HRM.
-The growth of interest in comparative employment practice is explained by reference to debates surrounding internationalisation and globalisation.
+The growth of interest in comparative employment practice is explained by reference to debates and controversies surrounding internationalisation and globalisation.
 The concept of a 'global workforce' and convergence v divergence debates are also assessed.
-The module then appraises comparative approaches to core employment practices - staffing, reward, training and development and labour relations.
-To help students understand the diversity of practice suitable cultural models and the development of national systems of production and employment are critically explored.
+The module then appraises comparative approaches to core employment practices - staffing, reward, training and development, labour relations and global flexible working.
+To help you understand the diversity of practice suitable cultural models and the development of national systems of production and employment are critically explored.
 The second part of the module examines conceptual and practical issues arising from the internationalisation of business.
 Firstly, ethical issues such as corporate social responsibility and those surrounding labour practices in developing countries are critically assessed.
 Then the approach of Multinational Companies to employment, their impact on 'local' practices and the future of diversity are assessed.
 The module concludes with a summary and revision session.
+This is a bespoke option module with professorial level input, designed to give final year students a high level of support and assessment based on individually produced work.

 Learning Outcomes for module: